ligato/docs/docs/testing/robot-framework-guide.md

 Check Something Has Been Deleted
     Wait Until Keyword Succeeds   ${WAIT_TIMEOUT}   ${SYNC_SLEEP}    vpp_term: Interface Not Exists  node=agent_vpp_1    mac=${MAC_TAP1_2}
 ```
-After delete, check other configuration for changes (there should not be any):
+After delete, check another configuration for changes (there should not be any):
 ```robot
 Check Something_Other Is Still Configured
     No Operation
 ```

-Last part can be in your own manage.
-This example could you help with debugging:
+The last part can use your own image.
+An example:
 ```robot
 Show Interfaces And Other Objects After Setup
     vpp_term: Show Interfaces    agent_vpp_1